Winter Trails Etiquette in Crested Butte and Gunnison

-Fat Biking Etiquette
+Fat Biking Trails Etiquette

 Fat biking is a newer snowsport that has taken off in Gunnison and Crested Butte.
 Mountain biking is huge in Crested Butte and Gunnison so naturally when a sport that allowed biking in the snow was discovered folks in the valley took it on.
 If you want to fat bike on your trip to Crested Butte and Gunnison check out a local bike shop for a rental.
 Hartman Rocks in Gunnison and the Crested Butte Nordic Center and Crested Butte Mountain Resort (CBMR) are all excellent places to get you started with fat biking in Crested Butte and Gunnison.
 If you plan on traveling through or under steep slopes, be certain that you possess the education, skills, and gear necessary to safely navigate through avalanche terrain.

-When fat biking, remember this:
+When fat biking, remember these trail etiquette tips: